 Your name is never placed on the key ring.
 Keys are stored in a locked strong box.
 If you have any concerns, please call me.

 Payment in full is due at prior to contracted visits.
-Nature’s Nanny accepts cash, check, credit card
+Nature’s Nanny accepts cash, check, ACH through our client portal.

 What You As a Client Can do to Prepare for Services